isomerpages/moe-loyangviewsec/pages/Announcements.md

 Dear Parents/Guardians of 2022 Sec 1 students,

 Welcome to our Happy and Caring School!
 Please refer to the following **[link](https://www.loyangviewsec.moe.edu.sg/community-involvement/secondary-1-registration)** on more details concerning the 2022 Sec 1 Registration Exercise.

+### Purchase of Books and Uniform for Year 2022

+Information on purchasing of books and uniforms for the academic year 2022 is up!
+Click [here](https://www.loyangviewsec.moe.edu.sg/community-involvement/purchase-of-books-and-uniforms-2022) to find out more.